 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

 Cue the music

-As we approach Halloween, you’ll want to get all of your ducks in a row to make this spooky season the best yet.
+As we approach Halloween, you’ll want to get all your ducks in a row to make this spooky season the best yet.
 Planning a costume party?
 In addition to coming up with a top-notch costume idea and decking your halls with spooky decorations, you’ll need a playlist packed with the best Halloween songs.

-Of course, you’ll want to include some oldies but goodies like “Thriller” and “Monster Mash,” but try to think out of the box as well.
-You can always include tracks that weren’t necessarily written with October 31 in mind but exude haunting melodies or bring up horror-movie nostalgia.
+Of course, you’ll want to include some oldies but goodies like “Thriller” and “Monster Mash,” but try to think outside the box as well.
+You can always include tracks that weren’t necessarily written with Oct.
+31 in mind but exude haunting melodies or bring up horror-movie nostalgia.
 You might be surprised by how well they blend in with some of the tried-and-true classics.
 But wait—you’re not done yet!
 Once you’ve got your spooky songs downloaded and ready to go, check out these Halloween party games and other party ideas that your guests will be talking about long after the big bash is over.

 “Thriller” by Michael Jackson

-A must-have for any playlist of best Halloween songs, “Thriller” is iconic with horror movie actor Vincent Price’s sinister-sounding narration and Michael Jackson’s epic music video for the track.
-Really, it’s Halloween in song form, and we’ll never not start doing the “Thriller” dance when we hear it…even if we’re out in public.
+A must-have for any playlist of best Halloween songs, “Thriller” is iconic, with horror-movie actor Vincent Price’s sinister-sounding narration and Michael Jackson’s epic music video for the track.
+Really, it’s Halloween in song form, and we’ll never not start doing the “Thriller” dance when we hear it … even if we’re out in public.
 If you’ve ever wondered about our obsession with the undead, these are the origins of zombies and other assorted Halloween monsters.

 “Ghostbusters” by Ray Parker Jr.